-When moist air at temperature T, pressure p and mixing ratio r_w (or r_i) is cooled, it eventually reaches its saturation point with respect to a free water surface (or to a free ice surface) and a deposit of dew (or frost) can be formed on a non-hygroscopic surface.
-The temperature of this saturation point is called the dewpoint temperature T_d (or the frost-point temperature T_f).
+When moist air at temperature T, pressure p and mixing ratio r_w (or r_i) is cooled, it eventually reaches its saturation point with respect to a free water surface (or to a free ice surface at lower temperatures) and a deposit of dew (or frost) can be detected formed on a solid-non-hygroscopic surface.
+The temperature of this saturation point is called the thermodynamic dewpoint temperature T_d (or the thermodynamic frost-point temperature T_f).
 The corresponding saturation vapour pressure with respect to water e'w (or ice e'i) is a function of T_d (or T_f), as shown in the following equations: